 What is a UI Style Guide, and why it is a useful tool?

 One of the hardest parts of creating a good design is to strike the right balance between beauty and functionality.
-This can be a subject of a whole study that you can feel lost and helpless in.
+This can be a subject of a whole study you can feel lost and helpless.
 But with a good UI Style Guide, you basically create a strict A to Z plan for your entire project and that’s a solid start for its good execution.

 There are tons of UI Style Guides that can help you create beautiful and original designs.
 Yet it’s hard to search for the best ones, especially for something that will work for your needs.
 This article aims to guide you through the process of creating your own UI Style Guide that will ensure your project’s better results with lesser effort.

 There are lots of aspects to consider when you are about to start the design process and an essential part of it is the cooperation of the team working on it.
 UI Style Guide provides a set of elements, typography, and colors that provide guidance and documentation for reference to the team working on a project.
 The designers, developers, and stakeholders should be able to communicate and collaborate throughout the whole process of creating a consistent UI.
 UI Style Guide is defining rules for all of them and makes sure they’re speaking the same language.